 We feel that direct contact to doctors and dentists is essential.
 This is most easily done using subsidiaries with local employees who speak the local language.

 Exports easier with subsidiaries in India

 Market access is also a challenge in India.
 "Some of the processes are very lengthy.
 It's not because the requirements are so strict, but the authorities are not always easy to interpret," says Note.
 Sometimes it's very difficult to know why they need additional clinical data for a product.
 This makes it all the more important to have a local subsidiary of Geistlich Pharma.
 It is a way of establishing direct contact to government officials and finding a learning curve.

 With a staff of just nine people, the Indian subsidiary is Geistlich Pharma's smallest.
 Others are much larger.
 However, Note feels the size and potential of the market are just two of many factors when considering whether to start a subsidiary.
 "For us, the critical mass is seven million francs in revenue."
 At the same time, there must be ways of increasing continuing education.
 There must also be a suitable intermediary – a general manager.
 The success or failure of a company depends on it.

 Most of Geistlich Pharma's products are exported

 Geistlich Pharma generates 90 percent of its revenues in foreign countries.
-This long‑standing Swiss company has become a global giant with a market niche.
-While Europe has historically played a central role, Asia, North America and South America have become just as essential.
+This long-standing Swiss company has become a global giant with a market niche.
+While Europe has historically played a central role, Asia, North America, and South America have become just as essential.

 "Today, we generate around one-third of our revenue in Europe, another third in North and South America, and the rest in Asia.
-China is now the most important country in terms of revenue," explains Note.
+China is now the most important country terms of revenue," explains Paul Note.
 Further expansion plans are in the pipeline.
 Where the next subsidiary will be established, however, is still under wraps.